gfirem/formidable2rdb/readme.txt

 Add action to send data to a MySQL table.
 It create the table to synch the data.

 == Changelog ==
+= 2.0.0 =
+* Adding multisite options into Freemius.
+* Improving the Settings page.
+* Fixing the issue related to delete the actions.
+* Improving the actions.
+* Enabling trials.
+* Fixing the core to make more safe queries, improving the validations of the table name and the columns.

 = 1.2.6 =
 * Updating freemius library.
 * Adding multi-site support from freemius.
 Now if you use multi-site and bought multiples license, they will be automatically apply to child sites.